johnathan79717/resume/Po-Hsiang_Hao.md

 Projects
 --------

-- **A Chinese Dark Chess AI** using alpha-beta pruning and heuristic evaluating function.
-Won the competition in the final exam of that course
+- **A Chinese Dark Chess AI** using alpha-beta pruning and a heuristic evaluating function\
+  Placed 1st in class with 9 wins, 1 loss and 2 draws

-- [**Foodle Taiwan**](https://foodletaiwan.appspot.com/) is a website to search restaurants based on price and distance criteria.
-My contribution was writing a Ruby crawler to get and restaurants data from the biggest BBS site in Taiwan
+- [**Foodle Taiwan**](https://foodletaiwan.appspot.com/): wrote a crawler to get and parse restaurants data from the biggest BBS site in Taiwan, and use Google Maps API to search restaurants based on criteria such as price and distance

 Skills